(Rate/Rhythm) control is the initial aim of atrial flutter management, followed by anticoagulation.

 Content Reviewers:Rishi Desai, MD, MPH

-The heart has four chambers.
-The two upper chambers are the left and right atrium; together they are called the atria.
-The two lower chambers are the left and right ventricles.
+The heart has four chambers, two upper chambers—the left and right atrium, or together the atria, and two lower chambers—the left and right ventricles.

-Type II, or atypical atrial flutter, is where a re-entrant circuit develops in either the right or left atrium, but the exact location is less clearly defined.
-Again, we’ve got a similar setup where a wave of activated tissue, or depolarization, hits a bit of tissue in such a way that it creates a loop of depolarization that keeps going around and around.
+Again though we’ve got a similar setup where a wave of activated tissue, or depolarization hits a bit of tissue in such a way that it creates a loop of depolarization that keeps going around and around.

 Alright, since everyone has a cavotricuspid isthmus, but not everyone has atrial flutter, there must be something else at play that causes a reentrant circuit.

 In most cases, there’s some underlying disease, like ischemia, that makes the heart cells more irritable, which can change the whole properties, like their refractory period, making it more likely reentrant circuits develop.

 In addition, usually the circuit is initiated by a premature atrial contraction or PAC, which is an electrical impulse that’s sent out early in the atrium, before you’d normally expect one.

 The exact cause of PACS generally isn’t known, and they can even happen in otherwise healthy people.

 So let’s just say tissue A has a short refractory period, and tissue B has a longer refractory period, if a PAC is timed just right, one tissue might depolarize and one might not, and this can propagate an abnormal wave of depolarization which can go through the atria and initiate a reentrant circuit.